kyoto-cheng/SQL-Design-New-PostgreSQL-Database/README.md

 - Part I: Investigate the existing schema
 - Part II: Create the DDL for your new schema
 - Part III: Migrate the provided data

+## Project Objective
+Investigate a poorly designed database for Udiddit, a social news aggregator.
+You’ll design a new, normalized and performant database and migrate over data from the previous database.